 No ready-made garment factory may be approved as a Group supplier unless it has been disclosed to the Accord on Fire and Building Safety.
-Accordingly, Group subsidiaries Distribution Casino France, Casino Global Sourcing and Monoprix have disclosed the factories in Bangladesh to the Accord, which the Group pledged to uphold in July 2013 to support the ongoing collective and collaborative process and improve safety conditions in local factories: all of the disclosed factories have been audited by the Accord.
-In order to ensure that Accord initiatives continue in Bangladesh, Casino Group is supporting the project led by the Accord Steering Committee and the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) to replace the Accord on Fire and Building Safety in 2020 with a new entity, the Ready-made Garment Sustainability Council (RSC).
-In 2020, the Group took part in the various meetings organised by the Accord.
+Accordingly, Group subsidiaries Distribution Casino France, Casino Global Sourcing and Monoprix have disclosed the factories in Bangladesh to the Accord, which the Group pledged to uphold in July 2013 to support the ongoing collective and collaborative process and improve fety conditions in local factories: all of the dissafety conditions in local factories: all of the disclosed factories have been audited by the Accord.
+For the Accord to continue its operations in Bangladesh, Casino Group supported the project led in 2019 and 2020 by the Accord Steering Committee and the Bangladesh Garment Manufacturers and